<prefix>:<type>:<additional_info>

 Include for analysis (boolean: true or false): only properties that are included for analysis can be used for filtering and styling.
 If you set this to false for the field that corresponds to the id of your records, your users will not be able to style by the id, filter by the id, or see an overview of the visible asset ids.
 This can be useful when privacy is a concern.

 Accuracy value (number): the analytics engine rounds numeric properties down to the nearest multiple of the accuracy value.
 For example if the property represents the length of a ship in metres, using a value of 0.1 for the accuracy value will tell the analytics engine to work with values with 1 digit after the decimal point.
 For example, a length value 2.31 will then be rounded down to 2.3.
 The larger the accuracy value, the more compression the platform can perform and the better the performance.
 This is especially important for larger data sets.
 This setting is only used for numeric properties.
-It is also ignored for the mandatory properties (id, location and timestamp).
+It is also ignored for mandatory properties (such as identifiers, locations and timestamps).

 No data value (number, string or empty): some data sets use a special value to indicate that the actual value for a property is unknown or not set.